sceckert/Data-and-Literary-Study-Spring2022/_week1/introduction-to-the-command-line.md

 **`gc [filename] | Select-String -Pattern "search term"`**: takes the `gc` command and pipes it to a command called `Select-String`, which searches for lines that include the search term.

-1. Type `gc  greetings.txt | Select-String -Pattern "Data"`
+1. Type `gc  woolf-a-room-of-ones-own.txt | Select-String -Pattern "Shakespeare"`
-2. Type `gc  greetings.txt | Select-String -Pattern "Data" -AllMatches`
+2. Type `gc  woolf-a-room-of-ones-own.txt | Select-String -Pattern "Shakespeare" -AllMatches`
 	- The `-AllMatches` flag is one of many flags we can use to soup up our search.
 This makes sure that we catch any instances where our search term appears twice on a line
-2. Now try `gc  greetings.txt | Select-String -Pattern "Data" -Context 1,1`
+2. Now try `gc  woolf-a-room-of-ones-own.txt | Select-String -Pattern "Shakespeare" -Context 1,1`
 	- What just happened?
 	- The `-Context [number, number]` flag will give the number of lines before and after the line with the search term.
 Here, we said to display one line before and one line after our search term.
 This gives us the context (the 2 lines around a term).